SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 government, then the IRS might stop functioning and the demand for the USD collapse to zero, and water or coffee beans or gold might become a medium of exchange for a while until a new government with tax authority and enforcement is formed.
-Then Fort Know *might* get raided, and whoever raids the most *mght* find themselves as the new monopoly issuer of a private currency (records that it promises to redeem for gold).
+Then Fort Knox *might* get raided, and whoever raids the most *might* find themselves as the new monopoly issuer of a private currency (records that it promises to redeem for gold).

 I love, or love to laugh at, pedants who say this is why MMT is false.
 When exactly